To rebase, or not to rebase - for me its not really a question. I

 A better approach

 I typically use the same workflow as above with one tweak.
-Rather than git

-pull I use git pull --rebase which will fetch the remote commits,
+I use git pull --rebase

-and rebase your commits on top of the new commits from the remote.
-This is the
+option will fetch the remote commits and rebase your commits on top of the new commits from the remote.

-“re-writing†of history folks often talk about.
+This is the “re-writing” of history folks often talk about.

 Make it better, automatically!